git001/alpine-socklog/README.md

 git clone https://github.com/git001/alpine-socklog.git
 cd alpine-socklog
 docker build --rm -t mysocklog .
-docker run -it --rm --net host mysocklog
+docker run -it --rm --net host mysocklog --env=SYSLOG_PORT=8514

 ## openshift

 oc new-project syslogger
 oc new-app https://github.com/git001/alpine-socklog.git
+oc env dc/alpine-socklog SYSLOG_PORT=8514

 To be able to use this service you will need to add this to your project.